Tyncture/remutil/README.md

 A web based utility for converting between rem and pixels.
 No ads, no distractions, and free software in all senses.

+## Usage

+The following features are available to use.
+- Conversion from pixels to rem
+- Conversion from rem to pixels
+- Custom root font size in pixels

+A deployment can be found at [remutil.tyncture.dev](https://remutil.tyncture.dev/).

 ## License
 ```
 MIT License